-All these resources are online so you don’t have to buy anything yet!
+All the “getting started” resources are free online so you don’t have to buy anything yet!

 - Basics of Bible Interpretation, by Bob Smith – a classic! great for the beginner.
 Now available FREE online, though I believe you can still buy a paper copy.